kevin-marshall/wixgem/README.md

                              installations of the product before installing the product.
 * **all_users**: String value perUser or perMachine.
 The default is perUser.
 * **debug**: Boolean value.
 If debug is true the Product's wxs file and a log file are copied to the same directory as the output msi file.
-This can help trouble shooting the installation.
+This can help trouble shoot the installation.

 ## License
 Copyright 2013-2014 Kevin Marshall